John Sokol of Lamberg: Biography

 John Sokol of Lamberg was born during the reign of Charles IV, Holy Roman Emperor.
 His father was Jaroslav III of Knínice, who sometime after 1360 moved to the village of Březník, and in 1370 likely built a castle there.
 Jaroslav became burgrave of Znojmo in 1356 and Hofmeister of John Henry, Margrave of Moravia in 1368.
 He later became involved in skirmishes between individual members of the ruling Luxembourg dynasty.

 The first verified mentions of John Sokol come from 1396, when he testified when donating property to his sister-in-law, the widow of Jaroslav of Lamberg.
 The first reports of his military actions are from 1397.
 Even before this year, Jan Sokol, together with Vok III of Holštejn and Vok IV of Holštejn, plundered the estates of the Diocese of Olomouc and Kroměříž.
 They were subsequently excommunicated from the Church by the Bishop of Olomouc, Mikuláš of Rýzmburk.
 After the intervention of Margrave Jobst of Moravia, and promises of not harassing the land again, the new bishop Jan XI Mráz lifted the excommunication in 1403.

+After the abduction of King Wenceslas IV, John Sokol's tactics combined with John of Görlitz's political power contributed to his release.
+John Sokol was named provincial governor, and counted Henry III of Rosenberg, Sigismund of Luxembourg, and Albert II of Germany among his enemies.

 John Sokol inherited Lamberk Castle.
 He is known early in his career to have been in the service of Prokop of Moravia during the Moravian Margrave Wars, but he fought for Margrave Jobst when he seized the town of Laa an der Thaya in 1407, and was part of the defense against Leopold IV, Duke of Austria.
 John Sokol then entered the service of Leopold in his conflicts against Ernest, Duke of Austria.

 By 1409, John Sokol was part of the retinue of King Wenceslas IV.
 Together with men such as Jan Žižka, Matthew the Leader, and Racek Kobyla, he waged a guerilla campaign against the Rosenberg family, enemies of Wenceslas.
-After the abduction of Wenceslas, John Sokol's tactics combined with John of Görlitz's political power contributed to his release.
-John Sokol was named provincial governor, and counted Henry III of Rosenberg, Sigismund of Luxembourg, and Albert II of Germany among his enemies.

 Battle of Grunwald

-In 1410, John Sokol assisted the Polish-Lithuanian coalition against the Teutonic Knights in the Battle of Grunwald.
+In 1410, John Sokol assisted the Polish–Lithuanian coalition against the Teutonic Knights in the Battle of Grunwald.
 Together with Stanislav of Dobrá Voda, he commanded the fourth Polish banner of St. George, consisting of about 1,500 horsemen.
 After the victory of the Poles, he participated in the conquest of further castles and became the administrator of Radzyń Chełmiński Castle.
 After the Peace of Thorn, the castle was returned to the Teutonic Knights.

 Death

 John Sokol of Lamberg died on 28 September 1410 after a feast in Toruń, to which he was invited by Polish King Władysław II Jagiełło.
 The cause of death was allegedly improperly prepared fish, but it is speculated that he was intentionally poisoned.
-It is theorized that Jan Žižka, John Sokol's pupil and companion, may have contributed to his death.